Muslim social

-The Muslim social is a film genre in Bollywood that portrays Islamic culture in India.
+The Muslim social is a film genre in Hindi cinema that focuses on the depiction of Islamic culture and traditions in India.
 It flourished in the 1950s and 1960s and lasted till the early 1980s.
-Muslim socials are divided into two categories: "classic Muslim socials" that explore nawabi culture and focus on upper class or elite Muslim families, and "new wave Muslim socials" that portray middle class Muslim families who experience economic problems, discrimination and communal violence.
-Muslim socials often include ghazals, qawwalis, Urdu poetry and expressions, and musical forms commonly associated with Islamic culture.
-However, lately the label has also been criticized for cultural ghettoization of minority cinema.
-Director M.S.
-Sathyu who made Garam Hava (1973), called it "a skewed way to look at cinema.
-When there is no Hindu social or Christian social, how can there be a Muslim social".
+These films are characterised by the use of ghazals, qawwalis, Urdu poetry, and other musical forms associated with Islamic cultural heritage.

+The genre is broadly categorised into two types: "classic Muslim socials," which explore nawabi culture and the lives of upper-class or elite Muslim families, and "new wave Muslim socials," which highlight the experiences of middle-class Muslim families, addressing themes such as economic challenges, social discrimination, and communal violence.
+The term "Muslim social" has been a subject of criticism for its potential to marginalise and compartmentalise films centered on Islamic culture.
+Filmmaker M. S. Sathyu, director of Garm Hava (1973), questioned the use of such labels, noting the absence of equivalent terms like "Hindu social" or "Christian social" in cinema.
+On the other hand Nadira Khatun, an associate profess at XIM University, thinks that Muslim Social genre is simply "a subsection of the broader genre ‘The Social’, wherein films showcase everyday household narratives and romantic tales".

 History

 The earliest Muslim socials were made in the 1930s after the advent of sound and continued to be popular until the 1980s.
 The genre's popularity was partly due to the financial success of Mehboob Khan's Najma (1943), which became the blueprint for Muslim socials that followed, which too delved on social issues around Muslim families, no matter what the setting, giving the genre its title.

 Based on the life of Mughal Emperor, Jahangir, Pukar (1939) made by Sohrab Modi, known for his historicals, is the first notable film in this genre.
 Soon Hindi cinema based in Mumbai became the hub for Muslim socials, and it employed a large number of Muslim producers, director, screenwriters, music directors, lyricists and actors, most notably Mehboob Khan, K. A. Abbas, Kamal Amrohi, Abrar Alvi, Abdul Rashid Kardar, Saadat Hassan Manto, Ismat Chugtai, Ghulam Haider, Khayyam, Sahir Ludhianvi, Majrooh Sultanpuri, Shakeel Badayuni, Mohammed Rafi, Talat Mahmood, Shamshad Begum.
 Numerous films were made about the Mughals, including Humayun (1945) by Mehboob Khan, Shahjehan (1946) by Abdul Rashid Kardar, Taj Mahal (1963) by M. Sadiq, and Jahan Ara (1964), however the pinnacle of this royalty theme was Mughal-e-Azam (1960) by K. Asif, about Akbar, his son Prince Salim (later known as Jahangir), and the courtesan Anarkali, who itself became the theme of other films, like Anarkali (1953).
 Another popular theme of the period was centered on the nawabi culture, especially the culture of Awadh, present day Lucknow, it produced films marked by elaborate production, music and highlighting the sophistication of language and lifestyle, like Mirza Ghalib (1954), Chaudhvin Ka Chand (1960), Mere Mehboob (1963), Dil Hi To Hai (1963) and Pakeezah (1972) by Kamal Amrohi, starring Meena Kumari, which spent over a decade in making.